Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Experiments

 We test different values of $C$ in sequence $[0.05,0.1,\cdots, 4]$, and report the optimal curve for the best choice of $C$ in Figure~\ref{fig: Gaus_SA_best_slop} for non-adaptive and adaptive rates, respectively.
-It can be seen that the scattered points and the corresponding empirical error decay curves align with the theoretical decay curves in both non-adaptive and adaptive cases.
-Also, the estimated regression coefficient closely agrees with the theoretical counterparts $-\frac{2m}{2m+1}$.
-Additionally, in Figure~\ref{fig: Gaus_SA_all_slop}, the results based on different choices of $C$ are presented, and it shows that the empirical excess risk decay rates still closely align with theoretical ones in both cases.
+It can be seen that the corresponding empirical error decay curves align with the theoretical decay curves in both non-adaptive and adaptive cases for all three spectral algorithms.
+Also, the estimated regression coefficient closely agrees with the theoretical exponent $-\frac{2m}{2m+1}$.
+From these results, it can be concluded that the spectral algorithms with fixed-bandwidth Gaussian kernels attain the minimax optimal convergence rates when $f^{*}$ belongs to Sobolev spaces.
+Additionally, we also show that the optimal rates do not tie to a specific choice of $C$ but hold for a wide range of $C$.
+We refer readers to Appendix~\ref{apd: additional experiments} for more results.